-Best of all, it’s designed by none other than the inimitable Chip Kidd, who has spent the past fifteen years shaping the voice of contemporary cover design with his prolific and consistently stellar output, ranging from bestsellers like cartoonist Chris Ware’s sublime Building Stories and neurologist Oliver Sacks’s The Mind’s Eye to lesser-known gems like The Paris Review‘s Women Writers at Work and The Letter Q, that wonderful anthology of queer writers’ letters to their younger selves.
-(Fittingly, Kidd also designed the book adaptation of Ann Patchett’s 2006 commencement address.)
+Among the greatest commencement addresses of all time is an extraordinary speech beloved author Neil Gaiman delivered in May of 2012 at Philadelphia’s University of the Arts.
+So potent and enlivening was his advice on courage and the creative life that the speech was adapted into Make Good Art (public library) — a gem of a book designed by none other than Chip Kidd.
+For nearly two decades, Kidd has been shaping the voice of contemporary cover design with his prolific and consistently stellar output, ranging from bestsellers like cartoonist Chris Ware’s sublime Building Stories and neurologist Oliver Sacks’s The Mind’s Eye to lesser-known treasures like Women Writers at Work and The Letter Q. (Fittingly, Kidd also designed the book adaptation of Ann Patchett’s 2006 commencement address.)

 When things get tough, this is what you should do: Make good art.
 I’m serious.
 Husband runs off with a politician — make good art.
 Leg crushed and then eaten by a mutated boa constrictor — make good art.
 IRS on your trail — make good art.
 Cat exploded — make good art.
 Someone on the Internet thinks what you’re doing is stupid or evil or it’s all been done before — make good art.
 Probably things will work out somehow, eventually time will take the sting away, and that doesn’t even matter.
 Do what only you can do best: Make good art.
 Make it on the bad days, make it on the good days, too.